-Many great sites have died recently because people are reading scanned manga online instead of buying the original books.
+Many great sites have died recently because people are downloading and reading scanned manga online instead of buying the original books.
 Please support your manga community, and please support your favorite artists!
 Buy the original books in new or used condition, or all the remaining sales sites will disappear as well.

 A little history of “JPQueen.com”

 JPQueen was an online specialty site that sold anime and manga related merchandise, such as doujinshi, art books, figurines, novels, and CDs.
 Users could create wish lists and submit reviews of items.
 The site went down briefly in the mid 2000’s, and returned on a much smaller scale a few months later.
 They went offline a couple more times over the next few years, and then JPQ announced their “Permanent closure” in June 2009.
 The site went up and down very often over the next few months.
 Although they stopped taking new orders, they didn’t actually stop the server and you could read old material for many months.
 According to the Internet Archive Wayback Machine, there were no updates at all during 2010, and was gone forever by early 2011.